 Read newly compiled, still vibrant Milton Klonsky essays in Commentary in the 1950s and 60s here.
-Only in this new web-inspired world would this be possible, but he’s there–with never-before-seen writings, that is, never seen except in the original Commentary issues.
+Only in this new web-inspired world would this be possible, but he’s there, with never-before-seen writings; that is, never seen except in the original Commentary issues.
+Also, for a reservoir of his wisdom and dry wit – sayings to ponder through the ages – click to read Keep THIS Quiet TOO!
+More Adventures with Hunter Thompson, Milton Klonsky, Jan Mensaert, where his sharp mind is on view.
+Choose print or e-book.

 Milton Klonsky is a key player in the Keep This Quiet! series.
 Below is an introduction of sorts.
 Considered a guru/hipster (or, as he preferred, a “gangster poet”), and “with an IQ that can stutter your butter,” as a critic put it, he always spoke in quotable phrases, such as: